Slendertone Face Review

 Next up I tried the Massage programme, which is recommended for use at the end of the day to aid relaxation.
 It’s designed to soothe and relax delicate facial muscles during the session, to leave the face feeling relaxed and refreshed.
 This setting felt like a gentle facial massage, which is just what I need at the end of a long day.
 I used this function just before bath time and gave myself a facial after using the Slendertone Face, as after the light stimulation blood flow would be closer to the surface of the skin and therefore the products would have more effect.
 I did wake up the next morning with rejuvenated skin!

 Finally, I am embarking on the 12-week Lift programme.
 I will keep a weekly record of my progress.
 As Amy explained to us, she uses the Slendertone Face as a prevention method rather than a cure for sagging skin, so even though I think my face is quite tight, it’s never too early to start!
 I’ll be interested to see if it can do anything for the laughter lines around my eyes as the Slendertone Face is supposed to work on all areas of the face despite only having a pad in one position on each side of the face.

 Here’s my face at the start of week 1!

 Using the Slendertone Face

 is a strange but not unpleasant experience, as anyone who has used products from the Slendertone range can vouch for!
 The Slendertone Face sends gentle vibrations through your nerves to cause contractions and relaxations.
-There’s settings of 1-99 so you can choose the intensity and build it up as your muscles get used to the sensation.
+There are settings of 1-99 so you can choose the intensity and build it up as your muscles get used to the sensation.
 I’m on my 2nd treatment in the lifting programme as I type this and I’ve built up from 35 to 45 in just a few sessions (including the Radiance and Massage settings I’ve tried!)
-I’ll be posting a photo each week for 12 weeks and will update you on my progress
+I’ll be posting a photo each week for 12 weeks and will update you on my progress.